bitcoin/bitcoin/doc/REST-interface.md

 #### Memory pool
 `GET /rest/mempool/info.json`

-Returns various information about the TX mempool.
+Returns various information about the transaction mempool.
 Only supports JSON as output format.
-Refer to the `getmempoolinfo` RPC for documentation of the fields.
+Refer to the `getmempoolinfo` RPC help for details.

 `GET /rest/mempool/contents.json`

-Returns transactions in the TX mempool.
+Returns the transactions in the mempool.
 Only supports JSON as output format.

 Risks